Hat’s the spirit: Salty the seahorse gets new headgear

 Community members look on as the hat is installed.

-From left: Noah Knowles, Mary Dermody and Sarah French Storer watch the hat installation.
+From left: Noah McMullen, Mary Dermody and Sarah French Storer watch the hat installation.

-G. Bourne Knowles used his landscaping equipment to reach the top of the statue and install the new hat Dec.
+G. B. Knowles used his landscaping equipment to reach the top of the statue and install the new hat Dec.
 6. Photos by Grace Roche

 Mary Dermody poses in front of Salty the seahorse wearing the new hat she helped make.